-3. Administration.-In 1856 the island was created a distinct and separate settlement under the jurisdiction of New South Wales.
+- 3. Administration.-In 1856 the island was created a distinct and separate settlement under the jurisdiction of New South Wales.
 Later in 1896 it was made a dependency under the Governor of that Colony, and finally by the passage of the Norfolk Island Act 1913 it was accepted by the Federal Parliament as a territory of the Commonwealth.
-From July, 1914, until 1st January, 1929, Norfolk Island was administered by the Department of Home and Territories, but it is now administered by the Territories

-Branch of the Prime Minister's Department through an Administrator.
-An amending measure, the Norfolk Island Act 1935 provides for the establishment of an Advisory Council of eight elected members to advise the Administrator on any matter affecting the Island.

-- 4. Population.-The population at the 30th June, 1937, was 1,085, consisting of 575 males and 510 females.
-In the year 1936-37, 10 births, 10 deaths, and 7 marriages were recorded.
-The average age of the persons who died was 44 years.
-Departures from the Island exceeded arrivals by 57, the respective figures being: departures 350, arrivals 293. - 5.
-Live Stock.-The latest returns of live stock show that in October, 1934, there were on the island 1,636 cattle, 718 horses, 292 sheep and 158 pigs.
-In addition, there were 5,581 head of poultry. - 6.
+From July, 1914 until 1st January, 1929, Norfolk Island was administered by the Department of Home and Territories, but it is now administered by the Territories Branch of the Prime Minister's Department through an Administrator.
+An amending measure, the Norfolk Island Act 1935, provides for the establishment of an Advisory Council of eight elected members to advise the Administrator on any matter affecting the Island. - 4.
+Population.-The population at the 30th June, 1938, was 1,059, consisting of 553 males and 506 females.
+In the year 1937-38, 23 births, 12 deaths, and 10 marriages were recorded.
+The average age of the persons who died was 53 years.
+Departures from the Island exceeded arrivals by 37, the respective figures being: departures 331, arrivals 294. - 5.
+Live Stock.-The latest returns of live stock show that in May, 1938, there were on the island 1,972 cattle, 679 horses, 235 sheep and 82 pigs.
+In addition, there were 4,873 head of poultry. - 6.
 Production, Trade, etc.-The soil throughout is good and is specially suitable for the cultivation of bananas, citrus and other fruits.
 The Canadian Wonder bean seed is one of the staple crops of the Island.
-Since the promulgation of the Ordinance regulating the export of seed the area planted with bean seed has increased; in 1936-37 approximately 250 acres were sown, but as in the previous two years the crop was damaged by rain and wind, and expectations of a record crop were not realized.
-The exports amounted to 1,453 bushels compared with 804 bushels in 1935-36.
+Since the promulgation of the Ordinance regulating the export of seed the area planted with bean seed has increased, but as in previous years the 1937-38 crop was damaged by rain and wind storms and the exports amounted to only 923 bushels compared with 1,453 bushels in 1936-37.

 Apart from the bean, agriculture generally has been depressed, but the prospects are now brighter.
-A modern pulping factory has been erected on the Island and 3,386 gallons of passion fruit pulp were exported during 1936-37.
-The pulping of cherry guavas for jelly was also experimented with and 10,670 lb. were shipped to Sydney.
+A modern pulping factory has been erected on the Island and 5,134 gallons of passion fruit pulp were exported during 1937-38.
+The pulping of cherry guavas for jelly was also experimented with and 17,980 lb. were shipped to Sydney.

-Large numbers of whales pass the island throughout the season, but whaling has now practically ceased.
-The preserved fish industry which was established some years ago has been abandoned, but a factory for the purpose of freezing fillets of fish for export to Sydney commenced operations on 1st April, 1937.
-Such fish as trevalla, kinglish, schnapper and many others abound in the waters around the Island.
+Large numbers of whales pass the island throughout the season, but whaling has not been conducted for a number of years.
+The industry was recently revived by the formation of a whaling company.
+Three boats have been fitted out and manned by full crews, and it is hoped that the venture may prove successful.
+The preserved fish industry which was established some years ago has been abandoned, and the fish-freezing factory has also ceased operations, although 13,120 lb. of frozen fish were exported to Australia during 1937-38.
+Such fish as trevalla, kingfish, schnapper and many others abound in the waters around the Island.

-On the 30th June, 1937, the total area of land held under freehold and Crown leasehold amounted to 6,820 acres, consisting of 4,522 acres freehold and 2,298 leasehold.
+On the 30th June, 1938, the total area of land held under freehold and Crown leasehold amounted to 6,818 acres, consisting of 4,521 acres freehold and 2,297 leasehold.